arifsuz/Bot-Auto-Survey-KHS-V2/README.md

 time.sleep(delay)
 ```

+#### **4. How to run the program**
-6. After the program has been adjusted to your needs, the next step is to run a program called `main.py`, namely by opening a terminal in Visual Studio Code by pressing the `Terminal>New Terminal` menu or you can use a shortcut on the keyboard by pressing the `CTRL key +SHIFT+`` simultaneously.
+After the program has been adjusted to your needs, the next step is to run a program called `main.py`, namely by opening a terminal in Visual Studio Code by pressing the `Terminal>New Terminal` menu or you can use a shortcut on the keyboard by pressing the `CTRL key +SHIFT+`` simultaneously.

 Then type `python main.py` in the terminal then press ENTER to run the program.